rodneyshupe/Cookbook/Recipes/Sous-Vide/Creme-Brulee.rst

    straining and whisking process with the rest of the cream.
 5. Divide the mixture evenly between four 4 ounce (or two 8 ounce) mason jars with two-part screw-top lids.
-Attach the lids and screw shut to “fingertip tightness”, the variable of “closed-ness” achieved by using only your fingertips to screw on the lids.
+Attach the lids and screw shut to "fingertip tightness", the variable of "closed-ness" achieved by using only your fingertips to screw on the lids.
 6. Place the jars into the bath.
 Cover the vessel with Saran Wrap and set the timer for 1 hour.